skellis46/finger-pointing-moon/case-for-support.md

 ### Copyright or intellectual property issues

 The IP for project outputs will belong to PI Ellis at CovUni.
 The IP for Outputs 1 and 2 will be shared with Whalley and Kneebone.
 The IP for the three curated talks (Output 10) will belong to the presenters.
 There are no unusual copyright or IP issues except for the two curated exhibitions (Outputs 3 and 4).
 The materials for the exhibitions will be used with permission from the original authors and/or will be Creative Commons licensed content.
 All materials will be fully attributed both in the exhibitions and on the project website.
 The Discourse forum (Output 9) will be a public online space that requires users to sign-up.
 It will be moderated by a group of volunteers to ensure no copyright laws are broken (e.g if users were to share unauthorised materials).

+**should I have a list of outputs before talking through dev plan?**

 ## Development plan